gfleury/gstreamtop/README.md

 # gstreamtop

 Gstreamtop is a text stream SQL query tool (fancy wording).
 It basically maps plain text lines/json/csv entries as SQL table fields and allowing to run SQL queries.
 The main purpose is aggregation (queries must have GROUP BY).
 Simplifying you can tail a log file and run a SQL query aggregating for something.
-Differently from ELK stack or Kafka + KSQL, the idea is to have something locally that you can run quickly (as a test or probe) and without external dependencies.
+Differently from ELK stack or Kafka + KSQL (of course there is no comparison between the tools), the idea is to have something locally that you can run quickly (as a test or probe) and without external dependencies.

 ## Example